 Medical Record Technicians

-Employment prospects through 2018 are excellent.
-The U.S. Department of Labor predicts that employment in this field will grow much faster than the average.
+The U.S. Department of Labor predicts that employment in this field will grow much faster than the average for all careers through 2022.
 The demand for well-trained medical record technicians will grow rapidly and will continue to exceed the supply.
-This expectation is related to the health care needs of a population that is both growing and aging and the trend toward more technologically sophisticated medicine and greater use of diagnostic procedures.
+This expectation is related to the health care needs of a population that is both growing and aging and the trend toward more technologically sophisticated medicine, the increasing use of electronic health records, and greater use of diagnostic procedures.
 It is also related to the increased requirements of regulatory bodies that scrutinize both costs and quality of care of health care providers.
 Because of the fear of medical malpractice lawsuits, doctors and other health care providers are documenting their diagnoses and treatments in greater detail.
 Also, because of the high cost of health care, insurance companies, government agencies, and courts are examining medical records with a more critical eye.
 These factors combine to ensure a healthy job outlook for medical record technicians.